A Manin-Mumford theorem for the maximal compact subgroup of a universal vectorial extension of a product of elliptic curves: Setting for the proof of Theorem

-Now suppose that $U$ is contained in a universal vectorial extension strictly contained in $\mathcal{G}$.
-If $M$ is a connected analytic manifold containing $U$ and of the same dimension as $U$, then $M$ too is contained in the same universal vectorial extension, by analytic continuation.
-By analytic cell-decomposition in the structure $\mathbb{R}_{\text{an}}$, the intersection $V\cap \mathcal{C}$ is a finite union of analytic cells.
+Now suppose that $U$ is contained in a universal vectorial extension strictly contained in $\E(A)$.
+If $M$ is a connected real-analytic manifold containing $U$ and of the same dimension as $U$, then $M$ too is contained in the same universal vectorial extension, by analytic continuation.
+By analytic cell-decomposition in the structure $\mathbb{R}_{\text{an}}$, the intersection $V\cap C$ is a finite union of analytic cells (see for instance \cite[0.4]{Miller}).
 So, in order to establish Theorem \ref{theorem}, it is sufficient to show the following.

-\begin{prop} The set $U$ is contained in a universal vectorial extension strictly contained in $\mathcal{G}$. \end{prop}
+\begin{prop} The set $U$ is contained in a universal vectorial extension strictly contained in $\E(A)$. \end{prop}